Barackhalogen/alx-low_level_programming/0x01-variables_if_else_while/README.md

 a program that prints the alphabet in lowercase
 5. a program that prints all single digit numbers of base 10 starting from 0 a program that prints all single digit numbers of base 10 starting from 0
+7. a program that prints the lowercase alphabet in reverse